Preparing for the transition from IBOR to risk free rates.

 - LIBOR is scheduled to follow different paths, depending on the currency.
 The FCA announced on 5 March 2021 the following cessation or non-representativeness dates:

-- EUR, CHF, JPY & GBP LIBOR settings and USD LIBOR settings 1-week and 2-month will cease to be published and lose representativeness immediately after 31 December 2021.
+- EUR, CHF, JPY & GBP LIBOR settings and USD LIBOR settings 1-week and 2-month ceased to be published and lose representativeness immediately after 31 December 2021.

-- Remaining USD LIBOR settings will cease to be published and lose representativeness immediately after 30 June 2023.
+- Remaining USD LIBOR, MosPrime settings and some related Asian benchmarks will cease to be published and lose representativeness immediately after 30 June 2023.

-- EONIA (Euro Overnight Index Average) was reformed in October 2019 and will be discontinued on 3 January 2022; and
+- EONIA (Euro Overnight Index Average) was reformed in October 2019 and has been discontinued on 3 January 2022; and

 - EURIBOR (Euro InterBank Offered Rate) was reformed in 2019 and is now compliant with the European benchmark regulation.
-ESMA will substitute the Belgian FSMA as supervisor of EURIBOR in January 2022 and ESMA stated that “as of today, the discontinuation of EURIBOR is not part of our plans.
+ESMA has substituted the Belgian FSMA as supervisor of EURIBOR in January 2022 and ESMA stated that “as of today, the discontinuation of EURIBOR is not part of our plans.
 So, ahead of us there are diverging paths for LIBOR and EURIBOR”

 In a number of key jurisdictions (including the US and the UK), regulators have a strong preference for LIBOR to be replaced by rates based on overnight risk-free rates (RFRs).